 \section{Abstract}

-This paper presents a geometric framework for analyzing output-feedback and input-feedforward passivization of linear time-invariant systems.
+This paper develops a graphical framework that bridges passivization theory and engineering practice for linear time-invariant systems.
 We reveal that a system is passivizable with a given passivity index when the Nyquist plot for SISO systems or the Rayleigh quotient of the transfer function for MIMO systems lies within a specific, index-dependent region in the complex plane, termed the positive damping region.
-The criteria enable a convenient graphic tool for analyzing the passivization, the associated frequency bands, the maximum achievable passivity index, and the waterbed effect between them.
-Additionally, the tool can be encoded into classical tools such as the Nyquist plot, the Nichols plot, and the generalized KYP lemma to aid control design.
-Finally, we demonstrate its application in passivity-based power system stability analysis and discuss its implications for electrical engineers regarding device controller design trade-offs.
+In particular, passivization can be checked from the Nyquist plot in SISO cases and from the Rayleigh quotient of the transfer function in MIMO cases.
+This viewpoint converts abstract passivity conditions into a visual tool for analyzing the feasibility of passivization, the associated frequency bands, the maximum achievable passivity index, and the trade-off among them.
+The framework can also be integrated with classical analysis and synthesis tools, including Nyquist and Nichols plots, as well as generalized KYP-based design.
+Applications of the proposed framework to passivity-based stability analysis and converter controller design in power systems illustrate its practical assessment and tuning capabilities.